ReznoRMichael/hollow-knight-completion-check/README.md

 ## General info

 Hollow Knight doesn't have a game completion list in-game.
-There is no way to easily check what specific things you forgot to do or missed for full 112% Game Completion, Hunter's Journal and Achievements.
+There is no easy way to check in-game what specific things you forgot to do or missed for full 112% Game Completion, Hunter's Journal and Achievements.
 Until now!
 I wrote a tool for that for you.

-*Inspirations: love for Hollow Knight, discussions on the forum, [KayDeeTee](https://github.com/KayDeeTee/Hollow-Knight-SaveManager) and [bloodorca](https://bloodorca.github.io/hollow)'s Save Editors, programming learning, Elderbug.*
+*Inspirations and thanks: love for Hollow Knight, discussions on the forum, [KayDeeTee](https://github.com/KayDeeTee/Hollow-Knight-SaveManager) and [bloodorca](https://bloodorca.github.io/hollow)'s Save Editors, programming learning, Elderbug, ManicJamie for their [HKTranslator](https://github.com/ManicJamie/HKTranslator).*

 ## Steam Guide